-- Complete and submit an online application - · Submit official college transcripts from all institutions attended - Submit the following documents together in one packet: - o Three letters of recommendation including one from a supervisor.
+- Complete and submit an online application - Submit official college/university transcripts from all institutions attended

+- Submit the following documents together in one packet: - o Three letters of recommendation including one from a supervisor.
 These letters should be from individuals knowledgeable about the candidate's coaching ability and potential for success in a graduate program.

-Recommendations need to be received in sealed, unopened envelopes with the recommender's signature across the seal.
+If sent by the applicant, recommendations need to be received in sealed, unopened envelopes with the recommender's signature across the seal.
 Opened reference letters or reference letters received without a signature across the seal will not be considered.

-o Professional statement (maximum of two single-spaced pages) of purpose describing the candidate's goals as a coach and commitment to the program.
+Recommendations may be ent from the reference to the program director directly as an email attachment. - o Professional statement of purpose (maximum of two single-spaced pages) describing the candidate's goals as a coach and commitment to the program.